 If you are not sure what your MATLAB root directory is,

 at the MATLAB command line enter

 matlabroot.
 MATLAB returns

 set of CAD files that define each CAD part and CAD assembly.
 Part

 file names contain the file extension .IPT.
 Assembly file names contain

 The robot assembly contains nine parts and two assemblies: robot.IAM and grip.IAM.
 File robot.IAM models the robot root assembly.
 File grip.IAM models the robot grip subassembly.

 The following table lists all files the example requires.

-The CAD export procedure generates one Simscape Multibody Import XML file and a set of geometry files.
+The CAD export procedure generates one XML multibody description file and a set of geometry files.
 The XML file contains the structure of the assembly and the parameters that define each part.
 The geometry files define the 3-D surface of each part.
-Once the export procedure is complete, you can import the Simscape Multibody Import XML file into Simscape Multibody.
+Once the export procedure is complete, you can import the XML multibody description file into Simscape Multibody software.
 Simscape Multibody uses the file to automatically generate a new Simscape Multibody model.